© 2016-2018 by Zack Smith. All rights reserved.

 - Good managers encourage exploration, not copying.

-- Good managers I(enjoy) losing arguments.
+- Good managers enjoy losing arguments when they are wrong.

 The programming zone